220110-Java-React-Enterprise/RevAir/README.md

-# Airline Web Service
+# RevAir
 Project 1 Team G

 ## Description
-This online web service allows users to create, modify and delete their own custom airline flights and passenger tickets.
+This web service allows users to create, modify and delete their own airline tickets, as well as the flights themselves.

 ## Contributors
 Jeremiah Smith, Ibrahima Diallo, Christopher Jones